 Why I Categorized BaZi Charts Into Four Categories

 I hate it when people ask me this question during consultations.
-Firstly, I said don’t ask me this question because it is a pointless question.
+Firstly, I said don’t ask me this question because it is pointless.
 After all, Phases change, and no one stays stuck in a particular category forever.
 Second, my purpose in classifying these four categories is to drive a point across.

 One interesting thing I noticed is that books open about discussing difficult topics like bad natal charts (命) or bad Elemental Phases (運) are written in Chinese.
 They were written in the 80s and 90s, before social media or even the internet became a thing.
 Toxic positivity and putting up a false front eventually spread to Chinese metaphysics, and even Chinese books these days fall prey to the need to be toxically positive.
 I can assure you that you will not find such books being written by anyone anymore.

 The Chinese books I read also categorize BaZi charts into four main categories.
 It’s nothing new, and when I wrote that blog post about Good BaZi charts vs Bad BaZi charts, I drew inspiration from there.
-It’s not a new concept at all.
-It’s Yin and Yang expressing itself in your natal chart and Elemental Phases.
+Yin and Yang express themselves in your natal chart and Elemental Phases.
 Good vs Bad, Yin vs Yang.
 It’s that simple.

 When we put BaZi into four categories like that, it is to drive a point across.
 What does it mean to have a good or bad natal chart, and what does it mean to have a good or bad Elemental Phase?
 Why is it that balanced BaZi charts are good?
 Because if you know what the difference is, you can hopefully harness the good and avoid the bad.
 It also allows people with good BaZi charts to learn from the bad ones, hoping they don’t fall to that level, whereas people with bad BaZi charts can learn from the good ones.